dre32722/dre32722.github.io/assets/handsonlabs/medrecui.md

 - Oracle Code Sydney July 2017

-#### Explore the APIs using an pre-buiult application
+#### Explore the APIs using a pre-built web application

-In addition to the REST clients we have used to access our APIs we have put together a sample application User Interface using Vue.js.
+In addition to the REST clients we have used to access our APIs we have put together a sample web application using a progressive framework called Vue.js.
+For more information about the UI framework, [visit Vue](https://vuejs.org

-### Fork the medrecui project
+### Fork the medrecui projec
 fork the repository on github - provide git repo reference add screen images if you think they are required - Note they will need to be saved as files so I can include in my handsonlabs/img directory